Phase Transition in Taxi Dynamics and Impact of Ridesharing: Large Scale Microscopic Simulation

 Unless otherwise stated, in our simulation each travelling party consists of only one commuter, and a taxi can take two travelling parties at most.
-Each taxi always moves towards its next destination via the shortest path as given by the Dijkstra's algorithm, so that $\mathcal R_o$ always finds the shortest path between the original node and the final node.
+Each taxi always moves towards its next destination via the shortest path (implying shortest time, since the edge weights are measured as the time cost) as given by the Dijkstra's algorithm (more details in Sec.~\ref{routing}), so that $\mathcal R_o$ always finds the shortest path between the original node and the final node.
 Once the taxi reaches its final destination (after dropping off all the commuters in the taxi), instead of modelling its behaviour we make it either roam randomly or remain at the final node until it is booked by another commuter.
 We can also make the empty taxis move towards some predefined ``hotspots".
-We have done extensive (though not necessarily thorough) simuations, and it seems different models only affect the results in the following sections in minor and quantitative ways.
+We have done extensive (though not necessarily thorough) simulations, and it seems different models only affect the results in the following sections in minor and quantitative ways.
 The universal features of taxis and TRS discussed in this paper are not sensitive to this part of the taxi dynamics.
 Thus $\vec t^i$ is empty if $s^i\left(t\right)=0$, and $\mathcal R_e$ corresponds to a random walk.
 The algorithm we use for assigning taxis to commuters is also simple: when a commuter calls a taxi from a certain node, we search through all the positions of available taxis at that time, and assign the taxi closest to the commuter (based on $\mathcal R_o$, or the shortest path) for the pick-up.

+Many route matching algorithms for TRS have been proposed in the literature\cite{TimeSaving,EnvironmentTaxi,EnvironmentTaxi,Congestion,Congestion2,CongestionUber,LastMile,Challenges,DynamicRS}.
+In this paper, we do not focus on formulating and benchmarking an optimal (in terms of efficiency and ease of implementation) route matching algorithm.
+The detailed pick-up algorithm ($\mathcal P$) and route matching algorithm ($\mathcal M$) used in our simulations will be constructed in Sec.~\ref{bookingrouting}.
+Both $\mathcal P$ and $\mathcal M$ can be easily upgraded in our simulations.
+For actual implementations, it is in general the compromise between efficiency, hardware resources and economics of the scheme.
+We would like to emphasise here that the qualitative features regarding different phases of the taxi dynamics discussed in this paper is universal; different $\mathcal P$ and $\mathcal M$ only alter certain quantitative features.
+The latter will not be accurately captured in simulations anyway, as it requires a lot of detailed empirical inputs (e.g. passenger and taxi behaviours, detailed traffic conditions etc.) which is not within the scope of this paper.